Now that Thanksgiving is behind us, it’s time to focus on the biggest holiday of the year…Christmas!

 Just knowing that we are officially in the Christmas season brings on feelings of stress.
 We’re cooking and baking and partying and shopping and wrapping and traveling all within a month’s time.
 Of course, we’re stressed!

-Well, here are a few tips we can all use to have a stress-free holiday season.
+Well, here are a few tips for a stress-free holiday season:

 - If you plan on doing a lot of cooking and baking this season, take some time to create a shopping list of all the items you’ll need.
 Check your pantry and cabinets first to make sure you don’t purchase duplicates.
 Purchasing everything at once will help eliminate multiple trips to the store and dealing with massive crowds.